Xcode

 Description

-Xcode offers all the tools you need to craft great apps for iPhone, iPad, Apple TV, Apple Watch, Apple Vision Pro, and Mac.
+Xcode offers the tools you need to develop, test, and distribute apps for Apple platforms, including predictive code completion, generative intelligence powered by the best coding models, advanced profiling and debugging tools, and simulators for Apple devices.
 It enables a unified workflow that spans from the earliest stages of app development to testing, debugging, optimization, and app distribution to testers and users.
 And with the Swift programming language, Xcode makes developing apps easy and fun.
-Xcode includes a world-class code editor with an on-device machine learning model trained for Swift and Apple SDKs, a built-in preview tool that shows the UI of your app as you modify code, and a powerful debugger with conditional breakpoints.
-Xcode also includes companion tools to help you rapidly prototype and test your app.
-Simulator enables rapid prototyping and testing your app in a simulated environment when a real device isn’t available.
+Simulator enables rapid prototyping and testing of your app in a simulated environment when a real device isn't available.
 Instruments helps you profile and analyze your app, improve performance, and investigate system resource usage.
-And you can use Reality Composer Pro to create 3D content, train custom machine learning models with Create ML, and identify potential accessibility issues with Accessibility Inspector.
+And you can use Icon Composer to design stunning layered icons out of Liquid Glass, Reality Composer Pro to create spatial content, train custom machine learning models with Create ML, and identify potential accessibility issues with Accessibility Inspector.
 To test or run applications on an Apple device, all you need is a free Apple ID.
-To submit your apps to the App Store you must be a member of the Apple Developer Program.
-Some features may require Internet access and may not be available for all regions or on all Apple devices.
+To submit your apps to the App Store, you must be a member of the Apple Developer Program.
+Some features may require internet access and may not be available in all regions or on all Apple devices.

 Screenshots